NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Introduction

+We organized a survey paper focusing on NeRF methods and NeRF-like neural rendering methods, extending our earlier highly cited preprint on works from 2020 to 2023 with post-Gaussian Splatting (post-GS) methods from 2023 to 2025.
+A timeline of important methods is shown in Fig. \ref{fig:timeline}.

+In the post-Gaussian Splatting era, many implicit and hybrid neural representation methods distance themselves from the keyword “NeRF” and instead emphasize the terms neural field and neural representation.
+We include these methods in the post-Gaussian Splatting chapter if they use NeRF-like differentiable volume rendering in conjunction with a neural field-based representation.
+We do not make an explicit distinction pre-Gaussian Splatting, since many of these adjacent methods' neural field-based volume rendering techniques were referred to as NeRF or NeRF-like pre-Gaussian Splatting, even if they used other types of neural fields such as neural signed distance functions or occupancy fields.
+Post-Gaussian Splatting, we use the same naming conventions as the authors of the respective papers.

-The rest of this manuscript is organized as follows. \begin{itemize} \item Section \ref{section:background} introduces existing NeRF surveys preprints (\ref{subsection:survey}), explains the theory behind NeRF volume rendering (\ref{subsection:nerf_theory}), introduces the commonly used datasets (\ref{subsection:dataset}) and quality assessment metrics (\ref{subsection:QA_metrics}). \item Section \ref{sec:nerf} forms the main body of the paper, and introduces the influential NeRF publications, and contains the taxonomy we created to organize these works.
-Its subsections detail the different families of NeRF innovations proposed in the past two and a half years, as well as recent applications of NeRF models to various computer vision tasks. \item Sections \ref{sec:discussion} and \ref{sec:conclusion} discuss potential future research directions and applications, and summarize the survey.
+The rest of this manuscript is organized as follows. \begin{itemize} \item Section \ref{section:background} introduces existing NeRF survey preprints (\ref{subsection:survey}), explains the theory behind NeRF volume rendering (\ref{subsection:nerf_theory}), and introduces commonly used datasets (\ref{subsection:dataset}) and quality assessment metrics (\ref{subsection:QA_metrics}). \item Sections \ref{sec:nerf} and \ref{Applications} form the first part of the main body of the survey.
+Section \ref{sec:nerf} introduces influential NeRF publications from before the Gaussian Splatting era and presents the taxonomy we created to organize these works.
+Its subsections detail the different families of NeRF and adjacent methods’ innovations proposed from 2020 to 2023. \item Section \ref{Applications} focuses on the applications of NeRF and adjacent models to various computer vision tasks. \item Section \ref{sec:postgs} forms the second part of the main body of the survey.
+This section introduces progress in neural rendering research post-Gaussian Splatting (2023 onward).
+We specifically focus on post-Gaussian Splatting applications of implicit and hybrid neural field methods that use NeRF-like volume rendering. \item Sections \ref{sec:discussion} and \ref{sec:conclusion} present discussions on the status of this research field post-Gaussian Splatting and provide concluding remarks. \end{itemize}